habaehl20/Chatarang/README.md

+# Chatarang

+## DAY 6 homework

+  *create and style more compnonets, base on the 'chat-static' content.
+      there should be one css file per component for the most part

+##Look at the rest of the homework on davey's repositor because I'm done typing

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>